The Lineage of Submarine Pitchers in NPB

 Structural Factors Behind the Decline

-The number of submarine pitchers in NPB has declined sharply in recent years.
+The number of submarine pitchers in NPB has declined sharply since the 2010s.
 In the 2024 season, fewer than five pure submarine pitchers were on first-team rosters.
 Multiple structural factors underlie this decline.
 First, velocity-focused development philosophies have taken hold, with young players increasingly encouraged to convert to overhand deliveries at the youth and amateur levels.
 Second, coaches capable of systematically teaching submarine mechanics are extremely scarce.
 After Hisashi Yamada stepped down as Chunichi Dragons manager in 2003, there were periods when virtually no first-team coaches in NPB had submarine pitching experience.
 Third, advances in data analytics have enabled detailed breakdowns of submarine pitchers' patterns, making it easier for opponents to prepare countermeasures.
 Paradoxically, however, the value of submarine pitching being effective precisely because batters are unfamiliar with it only increases as the style becomes rarer.

 Books about pitching mechanics are also helpful